 Work with world-class researchers

 As a physics student, you’ll actively participate in groundbreaking scientific endeavors that fuel your curiosity and prepare you to excel in science.
-Learning together in small class sizes led by true teacher-scholars, you’ll help shape the future of physics and become part of the next generation of advanced scientific researchers.
+Learning together in small class sizes led by true teacher-scholars, where you’ll help shape the future of physics and become part of the next generation of advanced scientific researchers.

 Our research opportunities cover a wide range of topics, including experimental nuclear physics, materials science, laser physics and more.
 With grants from local and regional foundations, and national organizations like American Chemical Society, National Institutes of Health and Department of Defense, you’ll work in collaboration with top-notch institutions and colleagues in the region, as well as national partners like the Thomas Jefferson National Accelerator Facility and other leading particle accelerators worldwide.